Novel food: Schizochytrium oil

 Update

-The European Union (EU) has authorised the use of the novel food Schizochytrium (FCC-3204) oil in protein products, excluding dairy analogues, for the EU market.
-Over the next 5 years, only the company that applied for authorisation, Fermentalg, is permitted to market these protein products.
-Other companies wishing to use this novel food in protein products must seek permission from Fermentalg or apply for EU authorisation.
+Over the next 5 years, only the companies that applied for these authorisations are permitted to market these novel foods in the EU.
+Other companies wishing to market these foods must seek permission from the relevant company or apply for EU authorisation.

 Impacted Products